 The Kerala High Court on Wednesday found indications of ‘forceful’ religious conversions under the garb of ‘love’ in the state and asked the government to consider enacting a law to prohibit such ‘deceptive’ acts.
 “Under the pretext of love, there cannot be any compulsive, deceptive conversion,” the court said.
 Quoting statistics, the court said during the last four years, 3,000-4,000 religious conversions had taken place after love affairs.
 (Published in The Economic Times on Dec 10, 2009).

-However, the pseudo seculars and the left-liberals ignored all the warnings and sabotaged the attempts to carry out any investigation.
-It is a proven fact that the actions of the seculars and the liberals invariably strengthen the right-wing forces in the country.
+However, there are many forces in the country who are bent on sabotaging any attempts to carry out investigation into the matter.
+It is a proven fact that the actions of these elements invariably strengthen the right-wing forces in the country.

 Notwithstanding all these arguments Tina and Khan should be left alone and must be allowed to decide how they want to lead their lives, as long as there is no religious conversion of coercive nature.
 Hindu Mahasabha, instead of poking their noses into the personal lives of others, should do some serious work to bring about reformation in the Hindu society.
 Wide-spread caste discrimination and rampantly prevalent blind and irrational beliefs are eating into the vitals of the Hindu society and making many of its adherents to convert to other religions.
 Hindu Mahasabha, as many other Hindu right-wing organizations, might be full of caste Hindus and as such might not be interested in bringing about any reform in the Hindu society.